HEADING FORTH INTO INDEPENDENCE DAY

-THE TIPLINE IS STANDING BY Drive-in movie theater opening on a former golf course?
+THE TIPLINE IS STANDING BY Latest Toys R Us closure being transformed into a massive escape room?
 To cover this city well, Swamplot needs your tips.
 So if you spot something interesting going on in your neighborhood, let us know!
 Taken some nice pics from around town?
 Send them to our Flickr group.
 If you’ve uploaded a video to YouTube you think we might be interested in, send us a link.
 While you’re at it, be sure to like us on Facebook, follow us on Twitter, and sign up to be on Swamplot’s email list.